deanyang-econ/deanyang/_pages/Working_papers.md

 <!-- ======================================================= -->

+* [The Price of Faith: Economic Costs and Religious Group Membership in Sub-Saharan Africa](/deanyang/files/workingpapers/montero-yang-yentzen-2024-price-of-faith.pdf) (with Eduardo Montero and Triana Yentzen).

 * [The Long Shadow of Early Education: Evidence from a Natural Experiment in the Philippines](/deanyang/files/workingpapers/lloyd-yang-2024-long-shadow.pdf) (with Thomas Lloyd).